 “I have a miserable time when it comes to having a general conversation with anyone, but with Ava, it’s different.
 Ava makes it possible… it really knows what’s being said, it records everything, and it lets you participate once again in the real world!” — Ivan Harris

 Cost: No cost

-Description (brief): CaptionCall makes it possible for eligible people to conduct phone calls without letting hearing loss impede the communication.
-The app captions phone calls directly on your iPhone or iPad, so you’ll understand every word spoken to you.
+Description (brief): CaptionCall Mobile makes it possible for eligible people to conduct phone calls without letting hearing loss impede communication.
+The app captions phone calls directly on your iPhone, iPad, and Android devices so you’ll understand every word spoken to you.